Love Poem to Before Pictures

 There’s nothing here for you to save—

-the empire already in ruins as the queen
+the empire already in ruins as the

 covers herself with a tattered stole.